kigold/ApprovalEngine/ReadME.md

 This project implements an Approval flow can satisfy the basic approval flow need for any project.

 ## Structure
-- Web API Layer (basic presentation layer)
+- SampleApp.API Layer (sample presentation layer)
-- Core (main logic and implementation)
+- SampleApp.Core (sample logic and implementation)
+- ApprovalEngine (Approval Engine Implementation)
 - Unit Test
 It will have the main ApprovalEngine logic
 It will also have an API Layer as it will be a full fledge solution with a sample Entity that